 The show discussed having something to look forward to helps promote mental health and helps fight depression.
 People at the end of life can hang on until an event happens.
 When something is on my calendar that I am looking forward to, I tend to be happier.

-I have been on Facebook for a long time, and often when looking back at my Facebook life, I see the signs of depression in my life.
-I struggled because I didn’t have anything to look forward too in my life.
+I have been on Facebook for a long time, and often when looking back at my Facebook live, I see the signs of depression in my life.
+I struggled because I didn’t have anything to look forward to in my life.
 Once I started traveling, I noticed I was less depressed and more optimistic.
 (I know results may vary.)

 Get me out of here

-Traveling brings me happiness because of anticipation and also gives a temporary escape when life becomes mundane.
+Traveling brings me happiness because of anticipation and also gives me a temporary escape when life becomes mundane.

 We all have a getaway from stress; for some, it’s running, sewing, or other hobbies.
 For me, it is music, coffee, beer, and, as you can guess, traveling.
 (The cool part of traveling is it can incorporate the other favorite things into it).

 When I take a trip, I do not run away from my problems; they are still there.
 But what does change is my approach to problems.
 I can sometimes deal with situations differently and more efficiently.

-Traveling helps to keep me active; I used to take weekly train day trips, some days, it’s just to Chicago or Milwaukee, or further away to like to St Louis, MO, Lower Michigan, or middle and downs state Illinois.
+Traveling helps keep me active; I used to take weekly train day trips, some days, it’s just to Chicago or Milwaukee, or further away to like to St Louis, MO, Lower Michigan, or middle and downs state Illinois.

 Traveling kept me from staying home and lounging around because I walk around cities when I am traveling.

 Keeping mentally in shape

 We all need adventures and challenges to aid in our mental health.
 The older we get, the more we need to give our brains a workout.
 You are challenging your mind if you take yourself out of routine and challenge yourself with a new activity.
 This idea goes along with what I talked about before but helps the brain differently.

 Listen, understand, and chat.